 This issue is currently not available for export.
 If you are experiencing the issue described below, please file a new ticket in JIRA.
 Once a new ticket has been created, please add a link to it that points back to this Redmine ticket.

 The default types of openstack are the same as ec2,

 The user, however, is free to create any arbitrary types that they wish.
 If the openstack ec2 implementation for coud provisioner plans on reusing the same type option definition as ec2, then this option definition should be smart enough to query the list of allowed types from its endpoint.

-#2 Updated by Dan Bode about 2 years ago
+#2 Updated by Dan Bode over 2 years ago